Calculator input methods: Declarative and imperative tools

 The potential problems with immediate-execution calculators stem from the fact that they are imperative.
 This means that the user must provide details of how the calculation has to be performed.

 Thimbleby has identified the need for a calculator that is more automatic and therefore easier to use, and he states that such a calculator should be more declarative.
 This means that the user should be able to specify only what has to be done, not how, and in which order, it has to be done.

-Formula calculators are more declarative because the typed-in formula specifies what is to be done, and the user does not have to provide any details of the step-by-step order in which the calculation has to be performed.
+Formula calculators are more declarative since the input formula defines the operation, eliminating the need for users to specify the step-by-step calculation process.

 Declarative solutions are easier to understand than imperative solutions, and there has been a long-term trend from imperative to declarative methods.
 Formula calculators are part of this trend.

 Many software tools for the general user, such as spreadsheets, are declarative.
 Formula calculators are examples of such tools.